Common Classroom Words Every Learner Needs

 1. Basic Classroom Objects

-are concrete, visual, and easy to teach using real objects (realia).
+These are some of the first words learners encounter.
+They are concrete, visual, and easy to teach using real objects (realia).

 Common Words